 Melissa Quinley, vice president of instructional services at Asheville-Buncombe, told Inside Higher Ed that the idea came in response to some of the feedback received from local employers who have hired previous graduates of the school.
 Welding companies in North Carolina have told the school that while students have demonstrated competent welding skills on the job, they often arrive to work late.
 This led to the incorporation of soft skills into degree programs offered by the schools, with many courses deciding to assess the skills in the regular grading system.

 These skills tend to be cultivated in students at four-year schools, where orientation may be mandatory and attendance is more closely monitored.
 However, many community college students tend to be older than the average student at a four-year school, with many coming from the professional world back to academics to pursue a degree program.
 The assumption has been that the majority of these students may already possess workplace readiness skills when they enter community college.
-However, experiences reported by employers suggest that assumption may be incorrect.
+However, experiences reported by employers suggest that the assumption may be incorrect.

 Opposition to the Plan